gmberton/image-matching-models/README.md

 > [!Note]
-> This repo is optimized usability, but necessarily for speed.
-The idea is to use this repo to find the matcher that best suits your needs, and then use the original code to get the best out of it.
+> This repo is optimized for usability, not necessarily for speed or performance.
+Ideally you can use this repo to find the matcher that best suits your needs, and then use the original code (or a modified version of this code) to get maximize performance.
+Default hyperparameters used here **may not be optimal for your use case!**

 ### Acknowledgements